The BIG Masquerade Late Night

 Nenad Bozic gave a $50 donation

-LG&E and KU Energy gave a $100 donation
+LG&E And KU Services Company gave a $100 donation

 Zain Khandwala gave a $50 donation